danz-km/danz-km/README.md

 ## Hi there 👋
+🔭 I’m currently working on my dotfiles, ctf and languages on the side 🌱 I’m currently learning what I can at the moment
+🤔 I’m looking for help with neovim and dotfiles?
+💬 Ask me about ...
+😄 Pronouns: he/him and they/them
+⚡ Fun fact: I LOVE FREENBECKY

 <!--
 **danz-km/danz-km** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.